Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Data exchange made easy - with Yaveon EDI

-With the Yaveon EDI app for Microsoft Dynamics 365 Business Central, you can exchange business documents securely, automatically, electronically and directly - without media disruptions and with full transparency in the process.
+With the Yaveon EDI app for Microsoft Dynamics 365 Business Central, you exchange business documents securely, automatically, electronically, and directly – without media disruptions and with full process transparency.

 EDI standards and message types

-If companies or business partners want to exchange data, documents and information electronically, they need to agree on a "common language".
-EDI standards exist for this purpose: they define how information is structured and transmitted - regardless of the software used.
+When companies or business partners want to exchange data, documents, and information electronically, they need to agree on a “common language.”
+This is where EDI standards come in: they define how information is structured and transmitted – independent of the software being used.

-EDI standards work like interpreters: they ensure that everyone involved understands the data - regardless of which system or language they actually use.
-If there is a recognized, international standard for electronic data exchange, only one "interpreter" is needed - and not a separate one for each individual business partner.
-This makes collaboration easier, more efficient and cheaper.
+EDI standards work like interpreters: they ensure that everyone involved can understand the data, no matter which system or language they normally use.
+If there is a recognized international standard for electronic data exchange, only one “interpreter” is needed – not a separate one for every single business partner.
+The result: collaboration becomes easier, more efficient, and more cost-effective.

 EDIFACT:

-The world's most widely used standard for the electronic exchange of business documents, especially in Europe.
-EDIFACT defines uniform formats for a large number of business processes - from purchase orders ("ORDERS") to delivery bills ("DESADV") and invoices ("INVOIC").
+The most widely used standard for the electronic exchange of business documents worldwide, especially in Europe.
+EDIFACT defines uniform formats for a wide range of business processes – from purchase orders (“ORDERS”) and delivery notes (“DESADV”) to invoices (“INVOIC”).
 This makes EDIFACT ideal for companies with many partners who all use the same message format.

 ANSI X12:

-This standard is particularly widespread in North America and is regarded there as the industry standard in trade, industry and healthcare.
-Here too, there are clearly defined message types, such as 850 for purchase orders and 810 for invoices.
+This standard is primarily used in North America, where it is considered the industry standard in trade, manufacturing, and healthcare.
+It also includes clearly defined message types, such as 850 for purchase orders and 810 for invoices.

 XML:

-XML is a flexible, modern data format that is particularly suitable for integration with web services.
-XML is particularly relevant for electronic invoicing - such as XRechnungen, which is mandatory for public clients in Germany.
-XML is also becoming increasingly important due to the electronic invoicing obligation in the EU and is making companies fit for digital invoice exchange.
+XML is a flexible, modern data format that is particularly suited for integration with web services.
+It is especially relevant for electronic invoices – for example, XRechnung, which is mandatory for public-sector clients in Germany.
+With the EU-wide electronic invoicing requirements, XML is gaining importance and preparing companies for fully digital invoice exchange.

-Tip: Professional EDI software supports various international standards and message types.
-In addition, new partners and systems can be easily connected via an EDI interface.
-This allows you to remain flexible when working with different business partners.
+Tip: Professional EDI software supports multiple international standards and message types.
+With an EDI interface, you can also easily connect new partners and systems.
+This keeps you flexible when collaborating with different business partners.

-What is the difference between an EDI standard and an output type?
+What is the difference between an EDI standard and a message type?

-An EDI standard is the set of rules or the "language" according to which electronic business documents are exchanged.
-It determines how the data is structured and transmitted.
+An EDI standard is the framework or “language” used to exchange electronic business documents.
+It defines how data is structured and transmitted.

-Within each standard there are different message types (also called "message types").
-They define what type of business document it is - for example, a purchase order, an invoice or a delivery bill.
+Within each standard, there are different message types (also known as “message categories” or “transaction sets”).
+These specify what kind of business document is being exchanged – for example, a purchase order, an invoice, or a delivery note.

 Examples: